Religion Act 1580

 The Religion Act 1580 or Recusancy Act 1680 (23 Eliz.
 1. c.
 1) was an act of the Parliament of England during the English Reformation.

 The act made it high treason to persuade English subjects to withdraw their allegiance to the Queen, or from the Church of England to Rome, or to promise obedience to a foreign authority.

 The act also increased the fine for absenteeism from church to £20 a month or imprisonment until they conformed.
 Finally, the act fined and imprisoned those who celebrated the mass or attended a mass.

 Subsequent developments

-The whole act was repealed by section 1 of the Roman Catholics Act 1844 (7 & 8 Vict. c.
-102).
+The whole act was repealed for England and Wales by section 1 of the Roman Catholics Act 1844 (7 & 8 Vict. c.
+102), which came into force on 9 August 1944.

+The whole act was repealed for the Isle of Man by section 1(2) of, and schedule 2 to, the Statute Law Revision (Isle of Man) Act 1991, which came into force on 25 July 1991.